JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-08-Cruising-Coastal-Cities.md

 ![bridge-gatehouse](/images/bridge-gatehouse.jpg)

-*Bridge tender offices in Fort Lauderdale*
+*Bridge tender control room in Fort Lauderdale*

 We also passed an ocean inlet that has a brutal reputation, it's named Haulover.
 The combination of strong ocean wind and opposing rushing tides can create some incredibly treacherous waters.
 Local knowledge is a must when navigating it as the bathymetry changes daily.
 Haulover Inlet claims boats from inexperienced captains every year, but it is also safely navigated every day by those who know the waters well.
 (There's a YouTube channel devoted to this subject called Boats vs Haulover: <a href="https://www.youtube.com/c/BoatsvsHaulover">click here</a> to check it out)